-Join us at Roosevelt House as we continue our “Changing New York” series, which explores the most pressing policy issues facing the new de Blasio administration.
-We kick off the series in 2014 with a conversation on how to keep the city moving safely and efficiently — whether by bus, train, bicycle, on foot, or by car – and the policy debates most likely to shape the new mayor’s transportation agenda.
+The “Changing New York” series, which explores the most pressing policy issues facing the new de Blasio administration continued at Roosevelt House.
+We kicked off the series in 2014 with a conversation on how to keep the city moving safely and efficiently — whether by bus, train, bicycle, on foot, or by car – and the policy debates most likely to shape the new mayor’s transportation agenda.

 Event hashtags: #rhevents #changingny #publictransit #bikenyc #walknyc